tsileo/bakthat/docs/developer_guide.rst

 KeyValue
 ~~~~~~~~

-KeyValue is a "key value" store that allows you to store/retrieve string on Amazon S3.
+KeyValue is a simple "key value store" that allows you to quickly store/retrieve strings/objects on Amazon S3.
+All values are serialized with json, so **you can directly backup any json serializable value**.

+It can also takes care of compressing (with gzip) and encrypting (optionnal).

+Compression in enabled by default, you can disable it by passing compress=False when setting a key.

+Also, backups stored with KeyValue can be restored with bakthat restore and show up in bakthat show.

 .. code-block:: python